 Tommy Scott grew up in the Welsh mountains and is currently based in Cheltenham.
 His piano style creates a unique blend of classical, rock, jazz, blues and latin influences which is both melodic and exciting.
-The recent trio album ‘Going For It’ featuring two virtuoso players, Asaf Sirkis on drums and Yuri Goloubev on double bass, has grabbed the attention of audiences and media across the UK.
+The recent trio album ‘Going For It’ featuring Asaf Sirkis on drums and Yuri Goloubev on double bass, has grabbed the attention of audiences and media across the UK.
 Tommy is also well known for his evocative compositions.

 Tommy’s performing career began when the great US pianist Joey Calderazzo invited Tommy to sit in with his band when Tommy was just 13!